A47 road

-It is the only A road in Zone 4 to enter Norfolk and Suffolk.
-No roads from Zones 2, 3, 5, 6, 7, 8 or 9 enter the counties, which lie exclusively in Zone 1.

-Between the Clickers Way roundabout in Earl Shilton and the B582 junction near Leicester, the A47 runs through a forest.

-Between Birmingham and Nuneaton is the B4114 road.

-The A47 road is partly a holiday road, through West Midlands, Warwickshire, Leicestershire, Rutland, Cambridgeshire, Norfolk, and Suffolk, since it ends in Lowestoft, a tourist destination with a beach.
-On the way it passes the city of Norwich and the Norfolk Broads, both popular tourist destinations in their own right.
-Its other main function is the transport of goods by road to and from the A1 into Norfolk, north Suffolk and the ports at Great Yarmouth and Lowestoft.

 History

-The original (1923) route of the A47 was Birmingham to Great Yarmouth, but there were some changes made to its route in the early years.
+The original (1923) route of the A47 was Birmingham to Great Yarmouth, but some changes were made to its route in the early years.

 At its eastern end, the A47 originally ran through Filby and Caister-on-Sea, with the Acle Straight bearing the number B1140.

 A change took place in 1925.
 The original route of the A47 between Guyhirn and Wisbech in the Isle of Ely was via Wisbech St Mary, with the direct route being part of the A141.
-This is because there was no road bridge over the River Nene at Guyhirn, and hence no junction between the A47 and the A141.
+That was because there was no road bridge over the River Nene at Guyhirn and hence no junction between the A47 and the A141.
 In April 1925 a steel road bridge was opened, and the A47 and the A141 swapped routes between Guyhirn and Wisbech.

 The A47 was rerouted along the Acle Straight in 1935, with the old route being renumbered as the A1064 (Acle to Caister-on-Sea) and part of the A149 (Caister to Great Yarmouth).
 Another change also dates from 1935.
 The A47 originally ran via Downham Market, not King's Lynn.
 In 1935, it was rerouted via King's Lynn, replacing part of the A141 (Wisbech to King's Lynn) and part of the A17 (King's Lynn to Swaffham).
 The old route via Downham Market was renumbered as the A1122 (Outwell to Swaffham) and part of the A1101 (Wisbech to Outwell).